 Individual colleges and universities may arrange for academic credit for the internship; however, that must be worked out between the student and her/his university.

-The internship will be awarded in early March of 2013.
 Each applicant must be prepared to accept the internship and its conditions if it is awarded to him or her.
 Failure to do so may jeopardize the continuation of the Better World Books summer internship program for Sigma Tau Delta.

 Better World Books will work with you according to qualifications and interests to either focus your energy on one large project or to build a diverse portfolio of projects that create cross departmental benefits.
 Better World Books' Alpharetta office is home to sales, marketing, finance, and human resources.
 Tell Better World Books about your career goals and they will look for worthwhile projects that serve both the organization's and your interests.

 Knowledge, Skills and Abilities

 - Excellent research, data collection, and information organization abilities

 - Demonstrated ability to work in a team-oriented environment